 The calculator subtracts the current federal solar tax credit (ITC) and any state tax credits from the cost of the solar array.
 This is to help homeowners get a better idea of the potential large savings on the cost of solar that they can get.

 Solar Loans Through Go Solar Group

 Go Solar Group also offers financing options through its loan partners.
+Go Solar Group has financing options available for those with a credit score as low as 650.
 The terms and rates of these loans are input into this calculator.

 Why Go Solar Group Adds the Electric Increase Rate

 The average increase rate for utilities in the state gives an idea of how much utility-generated electricity would cost the customer over the life of a solar array.
 These rates allow the calculator to determine the comparative cost of solar and generate estimated savings.